AkiraVD/simple-multi-terminal/README.md

 - **Notifications** when Claude Code wants your input, or a long command finishes in a background tab
 - **Persistent project paths** — tabs come back in the directories you left them

+![SMT with three tabs open: "api", "web" and "dotfiles".
+The api tab wears a yellow dot because Claude Code is waiting on it.](docs/screenshot.png)

+*The yellow dot on `api` is Claude Code asking for something while you work in `web`.*

 Measured on Ubuntu 24.04 / GNOME 46: **49.9 MB total (PSS) with 8 tabs open**,
 including the eight bash processes.
 For scale, VS Code's main process alone measures 115 MB on the same machine.